-- Using a strong knife, cute the cap off of the squash (like a Jack-o-Lantern).
+- Using a strong knife, cut the cap off of the squash (like a Jack-o-Lantern).

 - Clean the kabocha squash of seeds and string.

-- Place the mashed yam, cook wild rice, flax egg, diced celery, minced garlic, goji berries, herbs, salt and pepper in a large bowl and mix it all together.
+- Place the mashed yam, cook wild rice, flax egg, diced celery, minced garlic, goji berries, herbs, salt, and pepper in a large bowl, and mix it all.

-- Stuff the kabocha squash with the mixture, being careful not to overstuff.
-(You may have some stuffing left over.)
+- Stuff the kabocha squash with the mixture, and be careful not to overstuff (you may have some leftover stuff).